microsoft/pai/README.md

 - Ubuntu 16.04
 - Assign each server a static IP address.
 Network is reachable between servers.
-- Server can access the external network.
-Have access to a Docker registry service (e.g., Docker hub) to store the Docker images for the services to be deployed.
+- Server can access the external network, especially need to have access to a Docker registry service (e.g., Docker hub) to pull the Docker images for the services to be deployed.
 - All machines' SSH service is enabled, share the same username / password and have sudo privilege.
 - Need to enable NTP service.
 - Recommend no Docker installed or a Docker with api version >= 1.26.